Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The mystics of the West also arrive at nondual truth, and realize why their most cherished substance of substances (namely "God") cannot be found as an ultimate as such.
 So at this point, the genuine, theist mystic and the non-theist Buddhist yogi "seeing" emptiness can no longer be neatly distinguished, for both acquire the "Body of Truth" ("Dharmakâya"), the ultimate truth concerning phenomena, a completely nondual, direct experience of suchness, of things as they are.
 Of course, the Buddhadharma goes all the way, while in the West, the path remains "katapathic", empowering "God" with substance insofar as the organization of religion goes.
 This explains why the West has never treated its mystics properly.

 In the graduated path, leading to enlightenment step-by-step, emptiness has to be conceptually understood before it can be directly perceived.
-The path is a temporary, provisional solution, an elaborate, efficient, ongoing & powerful auto-suggestion introduced, maintained and adjusted, until emptiness is understood & discovered.
-All methods are provisional.
+The path is a temporary, contrived solution, an elaborate, efficient, ongoing & powerful auto-suggestion introduced, maintained and adjusted, until emptiness is understood & directly recognized.

 "He must so to speak throw away the ladder, after he has climbed up it."